JunexQU/junexqu.github.io/blogs/FEMReg.md

 - Whether some observations are missing: balanced and unbalanced
 - **Fixed effects is a method of controlling for all variables, whether they're observed or not, as long as they stay constant within some larger category**
 - The idea of fixed effects is that by sweeping away all that variation between individuals
+- In panel data, when $corr(\alpha_i, x_{it} \neq 0)$, we should use fixed effect model, otherwise we use random effect model
+- The assumption of fixed effect is everyone has a different intercept, and the individual's impacts is the same within the group; while the random effect assume everyone has the same intercept representing the random differences between individuals

 ### Estimators